 - Keto-friendly sweeteners

 Then, look at the net carbs per serving.
-A keto-friendly protein powder ranges from 1 gram to 2.6 grams of net carbs per scoop of 40 grams.
+A keto-friendly protein powder ranges from 1 gram to 2.6 grams of net carbs per 40 grams.

 Depending on your diet requirement, you may want to choose: